cardano-foundation/CIPs/CIP-1694/README.md

 The two thresholds for the Info action are set to 100% since setting it any lower would result in not being able to poll above the threshold.

+PV so, initial thresholds should be chosen before the hardfork?
+PV Should probably say a few words about Info here.

 > **Note**
 > It may make sense for some or all thresholds to be adaptive with respect to the Lovelace that is actively registered to vote.
 > For example, a threshold could vary between 51% for a high level of registration and 75% for a low level registration.